eddmann/santa-lang-rs/docs/builtins.md

 ### push

-Add a new value to a collection.

 ```
 push(value, collection)
 ```

+Add a new value to a collection.

 === "List"

-    The value is added to the end of the List.
+    The value is appended to the end of the List.

     ```santa
     push(3, [1, 2])